 My mother didn’t say another word.
 She walked past us and went to her room.
 Where she stayed for three days.
 Not saying a word.
 Not coming out when we were at home.
 Nothing.
 I must admit this was a lot.
 It was much worse than the time my son ran a knife across the felt on her pool table “just to see what would happen.”
 No. She handled that much better.
 She didn't even get this mad when my daughter (17 at the time) thought she would sit my son in her lap and teach him to steer a car down my mother's long driveway but then couldn't navigate the foot pedals to stop before she ran into the back of my mother's car, breaking the taillight lens.
 Uh-uh.
 No.

 What was my son thinking??
 I gave my son the same instructions I had always given him when I got ready to take my Sunday afternoon nap.
 I expected the same obedient response he had consistently given me.
 But not this day.
 The temptation was just too great for him to resist.
 I taped the back of my mother’s car until we could get it fixed.
 I called my brother-in-law and insisted he come pick up the BB gun.
 My son was in tears.
-He said he was so sorry and promised it wouldn’t happen again.
-I agreed.
-It would NEVER happen again.
+He said he was so sorry and that it wouldn’t happen again.
+I decided it wasn’t worth taking another chance.
 My brother-in-law said, “He’s just a boy.”
 True.
 But not much consolation at this point.

 Temptation will always give us an opportunity to walk to the right or left of the center line of obedience.
 God's desire is that we obey his commands, for our own good—even when we think the rules are too strict, ridiculous or otherwise not necessary.
 I’m so glad the back glass on my mother’s car was the only thing that was damaged that day.
 My son certainly was not trying to hurt anything or do harm (glad the bird got away.)
 Even so, as my son learned, the rules were put into place for his own good and for the good of others.
 There is no temptation too great God does not give us the ability to overcome it.
 We do, however, have to be willing to stand against the temptation when it comes.